ATHLETIC DEVELOPMENT

 Lastly, centers are counted on to do the dirty work in the paint on defense and offense, yet show hints of finesse with a soft shooting touch around the basket and beyond.

 If a player looks at the future of basketball, he or she must accept that the style of play has changed unapologetically.
 When reading a roster sheet, the position next to a player’s name seems to only be a formality.
-By acknowledging “position-less” players such as Giannis Antetokounmpo, LeBron James, Steph Curry, Candace Parker, Kevin Durant, Nikola Jokić, and Anthony Davis, it’s clear those aforementioned players have inspired players at all levels to work on many skill sets, striving to become ALL-PURPOSE.
+Coaches now must acknowledge that they can't build great teams without “position-less” active players such as Giannis Antetokounmpo, LeBron James, Steph Curry, JuJu Watkins, Paige Bueckers, Kevin Durant, Nikola Jokić, Victor Wembanyama, Cooper Flagg, Anthony Davis, etc..
+It’s clear those aforementioned players have inspired players at all levels to work on many skill sets, striving to become ALL-PURPOSE.